WIDE BAND GOLDEN: THE WIDE BAND CONUNDRUM IN VARIOUS BREEDS

 In the Siberian breed, breeders have worked for around 100 years to achieve maximum expression of Agouti.
 Therefore, in the Siberian and similar breeds, the kittens are born black and blossom into gold as they develop their adult coat.

 In the British and Persian (tipped), kittens are born light-gold, almost milky white.
-As they mature they become brighter and the colour becomes more saturated.
-The kittens with the whitest underparts appear to become the brightest coloured adults.
+As they matured they became brighter and the colour became more saturated.
+The kittens with the whitest underparts appeared to become the brightest coloured adults.

 Research Programmes: Silver and Golden at Lyons Feline Genetics Laboratory